 Remember to cite LawCareers.Net on your application form if you apply to Bates Wells .

 We’re looking for the brightest future commercial lawyers, who understand the work we undertake, the clients we work for, and who are passionate about principles.
-We encourage candidates with outside-work interests – we’d like to see those interests maintained and developed over the coming years.
-If you’re all this and an excellent communicator with a sound academic background, get in touch.
+We encourage candidates with a range of outside-work interests – we’d like to see those interests maintained and developed over the coming years.
+If you’re all this and an excellent communicator, get in touch.

 How the application process works

 You’ll need to be successful at each stage to move to the next.

 1. Fill in an online form

 The form will cover academics, motivation for joining the firm and profession, as well as what work experience you have been involved with.
 We work with Rare Recruitment for their contextual recruitment tool to make sure that we do not miss any candidates, and we also take mitigating circumstances very seriously.
 Should there be anything you would like to discuss please contact the senior recruitment and trainee development advisor, Daisy Mortimer ([email protected]).

 The application form is a great opportunity to talk about what you are passionate about and how that can be applied to the life of a solicitor.
 Be sure to understand what a B Corporation is, and why we are proud of that.

 We recruit on a rolling basis, so please try to get your application submitted sooner rather than later.

 2. Take the Watson Glaser critical thinking test